-Kathleen Dunn-Muzingo is an associate professor of theatre practice in voice and movement studies at the USC School of Dramatic Arts.
-She has two certifications in actor training: Arthur Lessac Body-Voice Training and Louis Colianni’s approach to phonetics and dialect acquisition.
+Kathleen Dunn-Muzingo has two certifications in actor training: Arthur Lessac Body-Voice Training and Louis Colianni’s approach to phonetics and dialect acquisition.
 She combines her teaching, performance work, and professional coaching into a holistic approach for the actor of stage, film, and new media.

-Most recent stage/film credit is her role of Reagan in the Southern California’s Shakespeare’s Festival filming of King Lear in the summer of July 2021, where professional actors and student actors filmed the project in ten days.
-Now streaming through September 2021.
+Most recent stage/film credit is her role of Reagan in the Southern California’s Shakespeare’s Festival filming of King Lear in the summer of July 2021, where professional actors and student actors filmed the project in 10 days.
+The film is now streaming through September 2021.

 Dunn-Muzingo works with major TV and film studios as a voice and dialect coach in all areas of the performance process: from role preparation, to onset coaching into post-production.
 She was the key dialect coach for blockbusters: Marvel’s Avengers, Warner’s Pacific Rim, MGM’s remake of Red Dawn, 20th, Century Fox’s Dragonball, and Sony Pic’s Green Hornet.
 She has coached entire TV Seasons: The Last Ship Season 3, How to Get Away with Murder Season 1 and 2, The Shooter, and Leverage.
 Her work with international stars can be seen in Shanghai, Green Hornet, and Make your Move.
 Upcoming coaching projects: Sony Pictures Bullet Train and the ABC mini-series, Women of the Movement.